kitrady/stitch/README.md

   - If there are no increases, then the round is all single crochets
   - Otherwise, divides the current stitch total by the number of increases to find the number of stitches in a "section" (i.e. the sum of the increase and the singles crochets paired with the increase), and subtracts two to find the number of single crochets in a "section"
   - Then checks if there were any stitches lost to truncation, and adds them to an extraStitches variable if so
-  - If there are no single crochets in a section, then the round is all increases
+  - If there are no single crochets in a section, then the round is either all increases, or several increases followed by some extra single crochets
+  - Otherwise, it checks if this round should be an alternate round
+    - If the counter is even and the number of increases is greater than one, makes an alternate round
-  - Otherwise, it checks if this round should be an alternate round, which is when the counter is even and the number of increases is greater than zero (because the format doesn't work if there is only one increase), and either makes a normal round or a round with the alternate depending on the result of the check
+    - If the counter is even and the number of increases is one, makes an alternate round with a different format because there is only one increase
+    - Otherwise, makes a normal round
   - Finally, it checks if there were any extra stitches and adds them onto the end if so
 - The decrease rounds follow a similar logic, with the only difference being that it sometimes compares to the previous stitch total instead of the current because the previous round has more stitches when doing decrease rounds